voucherifyio/voucherify-openapi/docs/guides/landing_pages/Types-of-Landing-Pages.md

 The purpose of this landing page is to encourage your customers to sign in in exchange for free gift card credits offered as a part of your gift card campaign.

-This particular template offers five different pages: active campaign, pre-start, campaign ended, successful status, and failed status.
+This particular template offers five different pages:
+- active campaign
+- pre-start
+- campaign ended
+- successful status
+- failed status

 ### 6. Invite users to a referral program